 The WA State reseller permit costs nothing.
 However, there is a fee to register your business with the Department of Licensing, which you will need to do to obtain your reseller's permit.
 There might be additional fees, depending on your type of business.

-To be exempt from paying taxes on resale purchases, send us a copy of your reseller permit.
+To be exempt from paying taxes on resale purchases, log in and add your reseller permit information to your account.
 If we do not have a valid reseller permit on file for you, we have to charge you tax, even if you have a tax number.
-If you have not yet ordered from us, you can send a copy in advance.

 If you don't have a reseller permit but need to make purchases for resale, you can take a "Tax Paid at Source" deduction on your tax return, or request a refund from the Department of Revenue.